zix99/simple-auth/docs/access/gateway.md

 web:
   gateway:
     enabled: true
+    basicauth: false       # If true, will allow basic auth for local auth to pass-through the gateway
     logoutpath: "/logout"  # Special path that will act as "logout" (clear session).
 Shouldn't conflict with any downstream URLs
     targets:               # One or more downstream servers that SA will proxy to
       - example.com